Imanity-Software/ImanitySpigot-wiki/README.md

 - Developer Friendly, we integrated an extensive API for server developers to use.
 - General network optimizations (For instance, TCP No Delay Enabled, Cached NetworkManager connection, etc.)
 - Other configurations are waiting for you to discover..

+Custom: (Purchase in discord, If you purchased regular already, you only need to cost 30$ for purchasing this variants) (IP Limit: 5, Can purchase extra ip-limits in our discord server)
+- Including all features from regular variant
+- Credit removing, custom /version command
+- Ability to renaming and customize the spigot completely
+- Ability to request some iSpigot dependent addons

 bStats: